 Some six-plus decades after the war's end, the Republican summarized his military career this way:

 Samuel May was a good soldier, and during the years he was in the army saw much hard service...
 After two years of service he was taken captive, and after being confined in Belle Isle and Libby prisons for a short time, he was transferred to that hell on earth known as the Andersonville prison, where he suffered from hunger and hellish treatment for a year and three days.
 The happiest moment of his life, Mr. May used to say, was when the news came to him that the war was over.
 He was always popular among his army comrades, and also numbered many other people among his personal friends, as he was a man of genial disposition, who readily made friends wherever he went.

+In 1870-1880, he and Mariah were farmers and resided next to his parents’ home in Juniata Township.
 Later, for many years, the Mays made their home at Boynton, Somerset County.
-Later in life, they lived in Sand Patch, Summit Township, Somerset County.
+In older age, they lived in Sand Patch, Summit Township, Somerset County.

 Noted the Republican, Samuel "was a man of rugged health during most of his long life, and was a member of a family noted for longevity."
 But as he aged, he was burdened with heart and kidney disease.